stephen-quarshie/sample-java-multimodule-lambda/README.md

 # Sample Java Multi-Module Lambda Project

 ---
 This is a sample multi-module Java maven project for developing REST APIs with AWS Lambda.
+The intend is to provide you with a local development environemnt for developing a serverless application.\
+This project touches on the following AWS services and development tools.
+- Lambda functions
+- APIGateway
+- DynamoDB
+- AWS CLI
+- SAM CLI

-The instructions for running the application have currently only been tested on a Mac.
+NOTE: You will not require an AWS account to run the application.
+The instructions for running the application have currently only been tested on a Mac.\

 ## Developer Setup
 Installations are available for Linux, Mac & Windows.
 Install the appropriate software for your operating system.